DataDog/hiring-engineers/answers.md

   - Install Vagrant and VirtualBox using the download links on the page
   - In terminal, input the first 'Up and Running' command:
     ![Get a Vagrantfile](/assets/setup/Get_a_vagrantfile.png)
+    (Note: I didn't realize at the time that this command was for v.12.04.
+If I could go back and do it again I'd use the ubuntu/xenial64 box to get v.
+16.04 running from the start)
   - Use vagrant up to bring up the machine
     ![vagrant up](/assets/setup/vagrant_up.png)
   - And ssh into the machine using vagrant ssh